Tags | #chrome, #security | Date | |

 History of the Bypass Code

-into my PS1 as a kid (see Konami Code).
+on every Playstation game I had as a kid (see Konami Code).

 Here’s what I found.